 What if I didn’t do very well in high school classes?
 Can I begin at the 111 level for review?

-Elementary courses (numbered 111) are for beginners, who are students with no prior experience in that language.
+The First-Year Language I courses (numbered 111) is intended for true beginners with no prior experience in that language.
 You are not required to continue in the same language you studied in high school.
 In this situation, you might consider taking a new language.
-If you want to continue with the same language, you will take the placement exam and begin in the course indicated, depending on the placement results.
+If you want to continue with the same language, you will take the placement exam and begin in the course indicated, depending on the placement results and your high school transcript information.

 What is on the placement exam?
 Can I prepare?

-The exam includes reading and vocabulary.
-It is not necessary to prepare for the session.
+The placement exam is in place for Spanish and French and includes reading and vocabulary.
+It is not necessary to prepare for the exam.
 Immediately prior to testing, you might consider spending 15 – 20 minutes reading in the language as this will probably help with basic recall.
+For other languages, please contact the undergraduate advisor of that language.

 What if I speak a language other than English at home?